patelt-qa/take-home-webdriver-test/README.md

 - Open Command Prompt
 - Navigate to the downloaded project directory

+Run the project from command prompt using following command on Windows OS
+- 'mvn clean, compile, install'

-Run the project from command prompt using following command
+Run the project from command prompt using following command on Linux OS
 - 'mvn clean, compile, install'
 - 'java -jar -Dapple.awt.UIElement="true" target/myproject-1.0-SNAPSHOT.jar -h'

 ### Support
 Reach out to me at one of the following places!